Horseback Riding

 Horse parts, breeds and colors are examples.

-Clip Clop's riding lesson curriculum is based on The Passport to Excellence (PTE) in Horsemanship program which is a planned progression of horse handling, horse husbandry and riding skills, with an emphasis on SAFETY, EDUCATION and FUN.
+Clip Clop's riding lesson curriculum is based on the Youth Horsemanship Certification program which is a planned progression of horse handling, horse husbandry and riding skills, with an emphasis on SAFETY, EDUCATION and FUN.
 These skills combine to create a solid foundation for the young horse person.

 Categorizing riders by age in the sport of riding can be tricky.
 Riding is an individual sport, the horses are individuals and the riders are individuals.